ghoulcauldron/cactus-makes-perfect/README.md

 ### Transition to Production

-- [ ] Update environment variables in production to switch from Mailtrap to Mailgun.
+- [x] Update environment variables in production to switch from Mailtrap to Mailgun.
-- [ ] Deploy updated backend services with Mailgun integration enabled.
+- [x] Deploy updated backend services with Mailgun integration enabled.
 - [ ] Perform a limited production rollout to a small group of real users.
 - [ ] Monitor email delivery metrics and user feedback closely.
 - [ ] Gradually increase the volume of emails sent via Mailgun in production.
 - [ ] Document the transition process and any issues encountered for future reference.

+### Mailgun API Connectivity Test

+- The Mailgun API connectivity test (including curl test and backend integration) has succeeded, marking this milestone as complete and confirming that the Mailgun integration is fully operational.

+## Phase 6 – Success Criteria Achieved

+- DNS configuration for SPF, DKIM, and DMARC records successfully completed and verified.
+- Mailgun API keys and domain authentication validated.
+- Backend integration with Mailgun tested and confirmed operational.
+- Email sending through Mailgun verified in test and staging environments.
+- All prerequisites for production email delivery via Mailgun are met.

 ## Troubleshooting